-Section 1.
-Officers.
-The officers of the ASSOCIATION shall be the President, the President-elect, the Immediate Past President, the Treasurer, and the Executive Vice President.

-103 Section 2.
-President, President-elect and Immediate Past
+- 102 Section I. Officers.
+The officers of the ASSOCIATION shall103 be the President, the President-elect, the Immediate Past - 104 President, the Treasurer, and the Executive Vice President. - 105 Section 2.
+President, President-elect and Immediate

-President.
-The President shall be a pharmacist from the ASSOCIATION's Member category and the principal elected officer of the ASSOCIATION and shall serve as a Trustee of this ASSOCIATION.
+106 Past President.
+The President shall be a pharmacist from the

+107 ASSOCIATION's Member category and the principal elected 108 officer of the ASSOCIATION and shall serve as a Trustee of 109 this ASSOCIATION.

-108 The President shall first be elected as President-elect, and the 109 year thereafter shall serve as President with the third year of approval of the Board of Trustees, all ASSOCIATION committees
+110 The President shall first be elected as President-elect, and the

-109 year thereafter shall serve as President with the third year of 110 service as Immediate Past President.
+III year thereafter shall serve as President with the third year of

+112 service as Immediate Past President.
 The President shall preside

-111 at meetings of this ASSOCIATION and shall appoint, with the assigned from time to time by the Board of Trustees, but shallhave no individual duties or responsibility for administrativedecisions or actions with regard to the continuing management
+113 at meetings of this ASSOCIATION and shall appoint, with the

-113 other than the ASSOCIATION House of Delegates Committees.
+- 114 approval of the Board of Trustees, all ASSOCIATION - 115 committees other than the ASSOCIATION House of Delegates

+116 Committees.

-114 The President shall perform such other duties as may be
+117 The President shall perform such other duties as may be 118 assigned from time to time by the Board of Trustees, but shall